kuma35/thinking-forth-translate/chapter2.rst

     .. figure:: fig2-1.png
        :name: fig2-1
-       :alt: The iterative approach to the software development cycle.

        The iterative approach to the software development cycle, from "The Forth Philosophy", by Kim Harris, **Dr. Dobb's Journal.**

     The **goal** of the method is to produce a model which accurately predicts all observable behavior of the natural system.